 The MPCAS reflects its neighbourhood through artwork by local and commissioned artists, with a special focus on works exploring the area’s history, its current vitality and its future.
-This art-specific urban screen brings new digital technology to Mount Pleasant and the City of Vancouver with an inaugural year of non-commercial programming around the theme of PLACE, presenting a diverse range of visual and media art by over fifty artists, community members, and community festivals reflecting on what it is to live in a changing Mount Pleasant neighbourhood.
-The MPCAS will feature new commissioned work by Paul Wong, Amanda Strong and Kevin Lee Burton as well as special curated content by Justin Ducharme, Sebnem Ozpeta and Lianne Zannier!
-The screen will also feature original Digital Stories created by local residents specifically for MPCAS through a series of workshops led by artist Lorna Boschman.
-With over 6 hours of digital art, photography, video, time-based media, animation, performance, interactive art, GIFs, super 8 film, storytelling and more, our community programming further includes work by: Elizabeth Milton, Emilie Crewe, Margaret Dragu, John Allison, Russell Wallace, Hank Bull, Steven Thomas Davies + Jeanette Kotowich and Cheyenne Rain LeGrande.
-Learn more about the MPCAS and its inaugural programming here.
+This art-specific urban screen brings new digital technology to Mount Pleasant and the City of Vancouver with non-commercial programming around the theme of PLACE, presenting a diverse range of visual and media art by dozens of artists, community members, and community festivals reflecting on what it is to live in a changing Mount Pleasant neighbourhood.
+The MPCAS features commissioned work by Paul Wong, Amanda Strong, Kevin Lee Burton and Charlene Vickers, as well as curated content including programs by Justin Ducharme, Sebnem Ozpeta and Lianne Zannier.
+The screen also features original Digital Stories created by local residents specifically for MPCAS through a series of workshops led by artist Lorna Boschman.
+With over 6 hours of digital art, photography, video, time-based media, animation, performance, interactive art, GIFs, super 8 film, storytelling and more, learn all about the MPCAS programming at mpcas.ca.

 The MPCAS is produced by grunt gallery and generously supported by the Vancouver Foundation, RIZE Corporation, Canada Council for the Arts, Creative BC, and the City of Vancouver.
 The MPCAS is part of the City of Vancouver’s Public Art program.

-Image: Amanda Strong, Ghosts, stop-motion animation, 6 minutes, 2018.
+Image: Amanda Strong, Ghosts (still), 6 minutes, 2018.